MJoergen/nexys4ddr/dyoc/ep9_-_Branching/README.md

 time you want to test it.
 In the Makefile in lines 13-16 I've added a new target "sim" that will simulate the behaviour of the CPU and display a waveform.
 In order to use this feature, you need to install GHDL.
-If you're running Linux it may already be avaiable in your distribution, otherwise it can be found
+If you're running Linux it may already be available in your distribution, otherwise it can be found
 here: <https://github.com/ghdl/ghdl>.

 Furthermore, in order to display the waveform, you need the tool GTKWAVE found